nishitmehta1/reactjs-redux-ShoppingCart/README.md

 * React-Bootstrap

 ## To run locally
-* Download/fork the master branch
+* Download/Pull the master branch
 * Redirect terminal to the project folder
-* type 'npm start' and hit enter
+* Type 'npm start' and hit enter